CorrederaJorge/CorrederaJorge.github.io/_posts/2016-12-28-esp-gdb-freertos.md

 Based on <a href="https://github.com/resetnow/esp-gdbstub" target="_blank">Ivanov notes</a>:
 - Note that upon launching the debug session gdb will send “continue” command if the target is paused at gdbstub_do_break.
 If you want to stop right after debug session launch, place gdbstub_do_break macro twice in your code.
 - Using software breakpoints ('br') only works on code that's in RAM.
 Code in flash can only have a hardware breakpoint ('hbr').
 If you know where you want to break before downloading the program to the target, you can use gdbstub_do_break() macro as much as you want.
-- Due to hardware limitations, only one hardware breakpount and one hardware watchpoint are available.
+- Due to hardware limitations, only one hardware breakpoint and one hardware watchpoint are available.

 <h2>Eclipse configuration</h2>